koseiohara/forbit/cython/README.md

   `type=ndarray`
   Other types of array such as `list` and `tuple` may be allowed.
   Shape of input/output data.
-  Shape should be in Row-Major order, similar to Fortran, like `[nz,ny,nx]`.
+  Shape should be in Row-Major order, unlike Fortran, like `[nz,ny,nx]`.
 - kind
   `type=int`
   Kind parameter.